shingtaklam1324/shingtaklam1324/README.md

-PhD student at Glasgow.
-Cambridge Part III graduate.
+PhD student at Warwick, formerly at Glasgow.
+Cambridge graduate.

-My interests lie within the intersection of differential and algebraic geometry, namely in symplectic and complex geometry.
+My interests lie in the interactions between algebraic and differential geometry.